ExploreASL/Documentation/docs/Tutorials-Report.md

 A block object creates a subfigure, saves it as an image, and prints the image in your predefined position, you can print anything you want here. works identical to a `page` object in that you can add any number of printable objects or settings objects.

-`type` is used to define the object as a printable block object.
+`category` and `type` are used to define the object as a printable block object.

 `position` needs a 2 element array with values between 0 and 1 of print location relative to the page. (eg. `[0.5 0.5]` would be the center of the page). `size` needs a similar 2 element array defining the size of the printed image.